ADSCIAN/ssalib/README.md

 ### Step 2: SVD Decomposition

-Many existing SVD implementations vary in accuracy, hypotheses on the underlying structure of the decomposed matrix, and computational performance.
+Numerous SVD implementations differ in their accuracy, assumptions about the matrix’s underlying structure, and computational performance.
 The `vassal` Python package wraps existing methods implemented in Python scientific packages (See [SVD Methods](#svd-methods)).
 Most SSA's limitations pertain to SVD's limitations and some advanced SSA approaches implement alternative decomposition methods beyond the current scope of `vassal`.